bcoles/so-check/README.md

 # so-check

-Checks for search order privilege escalation vectors in system shared objects and executables in `$PATH`
+Checks for search order privilege escalation vectors in system environment, system shared objects and executable files in `PATH`.